dyusupov/katacoda-scenarios/single-nfs/step3.md

 Now that service associated with the right server id, share tenant's bucket

 `
-neadm nfs share nfssvc region1/tenant1/bk1 `{{execute}}
+neadm service serve nfssvc region1/tenant1/bk1 `{{execute}}

 and restart service to apply new changes